 The second problem was with Character ROM.
 I’ve seen this kind of errors in past so I instantly knew that it is caused either by faulty IC (not likely in my case) or broken traces/contacts.
 A closer look revealed that someone desoldered this chip in the past.
 I did my best to desolder it carefully, however, it still looked quite hopeless.

 To fix missing VIAs I’ve simply scraped off a bit of solder mask and soldered a piece of wire through damaged VIA.
 Unfortunately, I forgot to take a photo of this repair.

 Broken trace was fixed in a similar way but this time, I’ve soldered it to a remaining trace and directly to IC pin.
 Maybe not best-looking repair but it proved to work like a charm. :>

 JiffyDOS is an awesome piece of software that is programmed directly onto ROM chips that replace the Kernal ROM chip.
-That is why I needed to install sockets in a first place.
+That is why I needed to install sockets in the first place.

 Here is an original IC

 All six motherboards that I have are pretty much identical.
 All of them has a 251913-01 chip which stores 8kB basic + 8kB kernal, so there are 16kB of data that has to be written on a destination flash ROM.
 JiffyDOS comes as an 8kB bin image so that part is sorted.
 However, 8kB of basic is also needed to get a complete 16kB bin image.

 There are at least two ways to solve it.
 You can either dump 16kB of data from original 251913-01 and cut it in half (with a dd cmd under Linux for example) so you will get an 8kB basic bin or you can browse the web for already dumped 8kB basic.